-When someone does an Instagram search of “handmade”, Etsy’s image will be part of the results.
+When someone does an Instagram search for “handmade”, Etsy’s image will be part of the results.

 When used strategically, they provide you with a ton of benefits.
 They can be used to get your content in front of a larger social media audience, raise awareness about your brand, target a very specific group of people, boost your SEO, and use hot trends and topics to your advantage, among other things.

-Pro tip: Use hashtags not only on regular feed posts but also your Instagram stories.
+Pro tip: Use hashtags not only on regular feed posts but also on your Instagram stories.